Are HVAC Units Covered Under Homeowners Insurance?

 Purchasing a new heating and cooling system is an investment, so it’s important to know how your investment is protected in the event that something goes wrong and it needs to be replaced.

 Under certain circumstances, you may be able to file a claim with your homeowners insurance company to remedy an issue with your unit.
-It is important to understand what types of scenarios are covered under your insurance policy because every coverage is unique.
+It is important to understand what types of scenarios are covered under your insurance policy because every policy is unique.
 Be sure to consult with your insurance agent or insurer about specifics pertaining to your policy.

 In the event that a fire destroys an HVAC unit or lightning strikes and damages its electrical components, homeowners can typically count on their insurance policies to cover it.
 Additionally, if a tree falls on your unit during a storm or other covered incident, you’d also likely be covered by your homeowner’s insurance.

-Scenarios When You’re Unlikely to be Covered
+Does Homeowners Insurance Cover HVAC Systems?
+Here’s When You’re Unlikely to Be Covered

 Your homeowners insurance policy is not going to cover malfunctions caused by lack of maintenance or general wear and tear.
-If 10 years pass and your compressor blows out or your fan breaks, it will be up to you to get it fixed or have your unit replaced.
+If 10 years pass and your compressor blows out, or your fan breaks, it will be up to you to get it fixed or have your unit replaced.
 Backyard accidents, such as a dent from a flying baseball or your child getting an item stuck in the fan, are also likely not covered by your insurance policy.

 It’s also important to note that homeowners insurance companies typically treat central AC and window AC units differently when a claim is filed.
 While a central AC unit is considered part of your home’s structure, a window unit is covered as “personal property,” which means the scope of damage covered by your policy is generally narrower with a window unit.